limbernie/limbernie.github.io/_posts/2018-09-20-blacklight-1-walkthrough.md

 ![1efc7479.png](/assets/images/posts/blacklight-1-walkthrough/1efc7479.png)

 To be honest, I've no idea what the hash is for.
 It's a SHA256 hash.
 I've also tried using the wordlist `blacklight.dict` to crack it, but to no avail.
 Nonetheless, all we have left is the `.exec` command.
-It better yield a better result! :angry:
+It better yield something! :angry:

 ***A couple of reverts later...***